Sunwing president apologizes to stranded passengers, says outage result of cyberattack

 The president of Sunwing Airlines apologized Tuesday to passengers who have been stranded for days and said the network outage affecting its flights is the result of a cyberattack on a third-party provider.

-“Obviously, this is a terrible situation and one that we didn't expect,” Sunning CEO Mark Williams told CP24 in an interview.
+“Obviously, this is a terrible situation and one that we didn't expect,” Sunwing CEO Mark Williams told CP24 in an interview.
 “Certainly apologize to everyone for the inconvenience this has caused.

 “Our goal is to get people on vacation on time with a new airplane and with great service.
 And unfortunately, because of a third party provider having a system outage we have not been able to perform the way we would like to.”